Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Renfe's Media Distancia are regional trains operated by CAF locomotives that run on medium-distance routes not covered by Avant high-speed trains.
 Most Media Distancia trains have one class.
 However, there are some that will have Turista (Second Class) and Preferente (First Class).
 These trains also have spaces for bicycles, and all seats are equipped with power sockets and reading lights.

-Alvia classes from Viana do Castelo to León
+What Alvia classes are there from Viana do Castelo to León?

 Compare the different travel classes offered by Alvia when travelling from Viana do Castelo to León.